Explore Countries

 Here’s how the data is measured:

-These factors together give a clear picture of how safe a country is for Indian and other international students.
+Combining these indices gives a clear picture of how safe a country is for Indian and other international students, helping them choose destinations wisely.

 Over 1 million Indian students are currently studying abroad, and racial discrimination is a major concern when choosing a destination.
 According to the Global Peace Index and OECD data, countries with high multicultural populations, strong equality laws, and strict anti-discrimination rules report the least racism.